NebraLtd/Helium-Guides/docs/handy-guides/antenna/overview.md

 * Higher dBI: awesome performance on flat terrain
-* Lower dBI: awresome performance on hill terrain
+* Lower dBI: awesome performance on hill terrain
 * Middle dBI: great all rounder

 You can be looking at two different antennas that have the same gain according to the spec sheets, but one of them can have the potential to perform better than the other.
 An understanding of where and how the antenna will be deployed is key to help determine which environmental parameters are important and in turn which antenna would suit you best.